SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 ![html full screen view](images/html-fullscreen.png)

-#### Anchors (Graphical/Block)

-You can use the anchor button to insert standard HTML anchors to a specific location in your HTML tool.
-When creating a hyperlink to your anchor, do not forget to prefix it with a '#'.
-So if you anchor is called "anchor1", the link should be to "#anchor1".

 #### Tips Using the HTML Tool:

 * Make sure the tool size matches the length of the text within.
 If the text is too long, it will result in __scrollbars__.